ArcovanBreda/CEConvDL2/blogpost.md

   *Figure 8: Accuracy over test-time value shift for hue equivariant networks trained using input images in HSV color space format.
 Resnet-18 indicates a baseline model, CE indicates Color (value) Equivariant networks, and jitter indicates training time hue augmentation.
 The mean per model over all test-time value shifts is indicated in the legend. ([source](CEConv/plot_fig9_value.py))*
 </div>

-While being trained with 5 different shifts the model isn't able to show this equivariance and follow the performance of the baseline Resnet-18.
+While being trained with 5 different shifts the model is not able to show this equivariance and follow the performance of the baseline Resnet-18.
 Training with jitter increases performance at the extremes of the shifted images but decreases performance around the original non-shifted images.

 #### LAB
 To test hue equivariance implemented in LAB space the convolution layers of a ResNet-18 network were replaced by their equivariant counterpart.
 The equivariant layers are implemented using three discrete shifts of 0, 120, and 240 (-120) degrees.
 The network is trained with and without hue augmentations (jitter) on training images.
 The same can be said for the baseline which has the same Resnet-18 architecture, however now with only a zero-degree rotation making it equal to a normal CNN.
 The width of these layers is increased to get an equal number of parameters.